I-131 Radioiodine therapy - 200 mCi

 Indications for I-131 Radioiodine Therapy – 200 mCi

-• Metastatic thyroid cancer to lungs, bones, or lymph nodes
+• Treating thyroid cancer, which has spread to the lung, bones, or lymph nodes.

 Preparation Before I-131 Therapy